Face to Face and Online Counselling

 My approach to therapy is a person centred one, this way of working is non judgmental and empathic, where the counsellor is real and genuine in the relationship.
 Carl Rogers who is the father of person centred therapy believed that under the right therapeutic conditions a person can work towards, and reach their fullest potential.

 These conditions in the person centred model are empathy, unconditional positive regard (being non judgmental), and congruence (being genuine).
-Person centred counselling is essentially client led, which means the therapist is along side, holding the client emotionally; as they explore their feelings and the issues that may be stopping them from moving forward with their lives.
+Person centred counselling is essentially client led, which means the therapist is along side, holding the client emotionally; as they explore their feelings and the issues that may be getting in the way of progress towards their desired dreams and achievements.
 This is because of the belief that everyone has an innate motivation to self actualise (realise their own maximum potential and possibility).

 This counselling approach can help with:-

-If you would like to contact me to enquire about the counselling I can offer you, please do so by email or alternatively you can give me a call. click here to email me
+If you would like to contact me to enquire about the counselling I can offer you, or to request a consultation, please do so by email or alternatively you can give me a call. click here to email me

 Let's look to see what we are still doing that served us once but is no longer appropriate and yet we hang on to "just in case".
 The way we had of dealing with a childhood fear which we still practice although the fear, and our childhood, are gone.
 The attitudes we had when we were poor which we no longer need now we are more financially comfortable, or perhaps the reverse now we have met harder times.